What Does Every Dress Code Mean?

 Typical business attire for women are skirt suits, pant suits (no cropped or capri pants), and a conservative blouse or button-up.
 Clothes should be in neutral tones like black, brown, gray, or navy.
-Shoes need to be close toed; no sandals or peep toes.
+Shoes need to be closed toe; no sandals or peep toes.

 Business formal is the most conservative and polished dress code and is often found in law firms, finance offices, and board rooms.
 It’s also common for evening work events.

 In this look, women should wear a tailored pant suit or skirt suit (with tights) in a neutral tone, with a white collared shirt and closed toe heels.

 Men’s business formal attire means tailored and pressed suits in neutral colors, with a white button-up shirt, conservative colored tie, and dress shoes.

 Cocktail attire falls between casual and formal and allows for more personality than strict formal looks.
 Sometimes cocktail dress is confused with club or party styles, but generally cocktail attire should be more modest and elegant.